sarachen19/mernclan_project/README.md

 - Journal components api
   - CRUD operations for Journal
   - Authentication of users using token
-  - Add image option
 - Reminder components api
-  - CRUD operations for reminder
+  - Create,Delete operations for reminder
   - Authentication of users using token